SMITHsharon/petFood/readme.md

 ### Project Specs
 1. Given: a file in `JSON` format of dog food products.
 Each brand of dog food is represented by an object in an array (shown below), `dogs.json`.
-2. Built an `html` product page that displays all brands of dog food, the different types, with the price and size for each container volume.
+2. Builds an `html` product page that displays all brands of dog food, the different types, with the price and size for each container volume.
-3. Then, given a spreadsheet of similar data for cat food products, coded the cat food data into `JSON` format, `cats.json`.
+3. Then, given a spreadsheet of similar data for cat food products, codes the cat food data into `JSON` format, `cats.json`.
-4. Added the cat food data to the `html` display page.
+4. Adds the cat food data to the `html` display page.

   ```
   dogs.json